 I don’t know how many times I walked by the two extremely large pastel chairs that sit south of Santa Monica Pier.
 I often wondered, “Why are they there?,” and, “I want to climb up and sit on them!”
 They just look like a whole lot of fun.

-So, after I don’t know how long, I FINALLY made it over to the chairs!
-It was a cold, windy day and as I sat there I discovered I could hear sounds coming from the large aluminum pipes that extend from the back of the steel chair!
+Recently, I finally ventured over to take a closer look at the chairs.
+It was a cold, windy day and as I sat there I discovered I could hear sounds coming from the large aluminum pipes that extend up from the back of the steel chairs!
 It was such a fun surprise!

 The Singing Beach Chairs were constructed in 1987 as public art by San Francisco Artist, Doug Hollis.
 At the time he called them “wind harp beach chairs.”

-The chairs are each large enough to fit two people and the aluminum pipes run 18-feet high sending music out to 500 feet.
+The chairs are large enough to fit two people and the aluminum pipes run 18-feet high sending music out up to 500 feet.

 Feel like a tiny tike climbing up these big, fun pieces of art and take a look yourself!
-They are located next to the Santa Monica Rings (check the Santa Monica Rings article), just left of the pier if you’re facing the ocean.
+They are located next to the Santa Monica Rings (see Santa Monica Rings article), just left of the pier if you’re facing the ocean.